 History of the Archon X PRIZE for Genomics:

-In 2003 the J. Craig Venter Science Foundation announced a $500,000 Genomic Technology Prize that would be awarded to an the group whose technology significantly enhanced “the field of high throughput DNA sequencing by enabling a human genome … Click to read more!
+In 2003 the J. Craig Venter Science Foundation announced a $500,000 Genomic Technology Prize that would be awarded to an the group whose technology significantly enhanced “the field of high throughput DNA sequencing by enabling a human genome to be sequenced for $1,000 or less.”
+The Foundation believed that crossing this threshold would enable the majority of individuals to afford genomic sequencing as part of medical treatment.

 Update: The podcast was updated to add the last 5 minutes of the interview (after the commercial break).Â As a result, the link to the podcast changed.Â I apologize to everyone who tried the old link – it should work fine now.